shaungrady/jquery-mask-input/README.md

 The unmasked value is set as the value of the "value-unmasked" attribute of the input.
 Validity of the current value can be accessed by using ``$('input').data('isUnmaskedValueValid')``, which returns ``true`` or ``false``.

+### CALLBACK

+If provided, the callback will be called and the following object will be passed as an argument:

+	{
+		isValid: boolean,
+		value: 'value without mask',
+		maskedValue: 'value with mask'
+	}